2025–26 National League (ice hockey) season: Postseason

-At the end of the regular season, the 6 teams with the most points advance to the playoffs, the next 4 advance to the play-ins for a chance to qualify to the playoffs.
-The 2 teams with the least point go to the playouts.
-The loser of the series has to face the winner of the Swiss League and are relegated to the Swiss League if they lose (the winning team being promoted).
+At the end of the regular season, the six teams with the most points advance to the playoffs, the next four advance to the play-ins for a chance to qualify to the playoffs.
+The two teams with the least point go to the playouts.
+The loser of the series has to face the winner of the Swiss League (SL) and are relegated to the SL if they lose (the winning team being promoted).

 Play-in stage

-Each round of the play-ins is played in 2 matches, one at each team's home arena, using aggregate scoring (the winner is defined by the total score of the 2 matches).
+Each round of the play-ins is played in two matches, one at each team's home arena, using aggregate scoring (the winner is defined by the total score of the two matches).
 The games are only played on regulation time (no overtime).
 If the total score at the end of regulation of the second match is even, endless overtime is played.
 The first game is played at the home arena of the team with the lowest regular season ranking.

-In the first round, the 7th seed faces the 8th and the 9th faces the 10th.
-The winner of the match between the 7th and 8th qualifies for the playoffs.
-The loser faces the winner of the match between 9th and 10th in the second round.
+In the first round, the seventh seed faces the eighth and the ninth faces the 10th.
+The winner of the match between the seventh and eighth qualifies for the playoffs.
+The loser faces the winner of the match between ninth and 10th in the second round.
 The winner of the second round qualifies for the playoffs.
-Of the 2 teams qualified, the one with the better regular season ranking faces the second seed in the first round of playoffs.
+Of the two teams qualified, the one with the better regular season ranking faces the second seed in the first round of playoffs.
 The other team faces the first seed.

 Playoffs

-The playoffs are played in a single elimination bracket, each round being a best of seven.
+The playoffs are played in a single elimination bracket, each round being a best-of-seven.
 The seeding is decided based on the regular season ranking.
 The teams play every other game at their home arena, the team with the higher regular season ranking getting the advantage for the first game.
+Pairings are reseeded after the first round.

 Playouts

-The 2 teams in the NL with the least regular season point go to the Playouts.
-They play a 7 game series, the loser of which has to play against the winner of the Swiss League.
-The loser of this series goes to the Swiss League and the winner to the National League.
+The two teams in the NL with the least regular season points go to the Playouts.
+They play a seven-game series, the loser of which has to play against the winner of the Swiss League (SL).
+The loser of that series goes to the SL, and the winner to the NL.

+With HC Sierre winning the 2025–26 Swiss League season, no relegation series was played as they did not apply for promotion.